ak47andrew/virtual-console/docs/src/memory.md

 So, to translate pixel coordinate (from the top-left, indexed from 0) you take the y coordinate, multiply it by 256 and add x coordinate: `y * 256 + x`

+Oh and technically it's a framebuffer and not VRAM, but PICO-8 uses VRAM, so I will to, thank you very much

 ### RAM

 It starts after the VRAM and spreads for `ram_size` bytes (check [Manifest](./manifest.md))